DL-Community/Docs/en/dlce/about.md

 Welcome to the DLCE Database, where the latest content of this game will be periodically updated.

+?> The English translations is still WIP, some content may only available in Chinese.
+You are welcomed to join the work by clicking "Edit Wiki" at the bottom of the page.

 ## Downloads :id=downloads

 <div class="icon-grid">